jeremyf/hydramata-works/documents/high-level-stories.md

 ## Nice to Have

-* Transform in memory Work object to Show JSON Document
 * Transform in memory Work object to New JSON Document

 ## There are Small Work Items